Homesteading Family Logo

 One of our best tips for preparedness (especially in case of a winter storm or power outage) is to diversify your food storage.
 It does you no good to have hundreds of pounds of meat, packaged and frozen when the power goes out.
 Not only will you NOT want to get into those freezers if the power is out, but likely, you won’t have an easy way to cook them.

 Canned meat is the perfect solution.
 It’s fully cooked, tender, juicy and packed full of flavor.
-You can eat it straight from the jar (if needed), or add it to casseroles, stews, and stews.
+You can eat it straight from the jar (if needed), or add it to casseroles, soups, and stews like delicious and budget-friendly Hoover Stew.

 Why Should You Learn to Can Meat?